 Knowledge Discovery and Data Mining (KDD) Lab

-The Knowledge Discovery and Data mining research group compromises of graduate students and researchers from multidisciplinary areas of Computer Science, Computer Engineering, Systems Science, and E-Business Technologies.
-Students and researchers from the related fields of Mathematics & Statistics and Health Sciences are also welcome in our research team.
+Dr. Raahemi has established the The Knowledge Discovery and Data mining (KDD) Lab at the University of Ottawa hosting graduate students and researchers from multidisciplinary areas of Computer Science, Computer Engineering, and E-Business Technologies.
+Students and researchers from the related fields of Mathematics & Statistics are also welcome in his research group.

 The research projects in the KDD lab focus on the following two main areas: